sailpoint-oss/golang-sdk/api_v2025/docs/Methods/SourcesAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    limit := 250 # int32 | Max number of results to return.
+    limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := name eq "Employees" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **name**: *co, eq, in, sw, ge, gt, ne, isnull*  **type**: *eq, in, ge, gt, ne, isnull, sw*  **owner.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **features**: *ca, co*  **created**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **modified**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **managementWorkgroup.id**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **description**: *eq, sw*  **authoritative**: *eq, ne, isnull*  **healthy**: *isnull*  **status**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **connectionType**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **connectorName**: *eq, ge, gt, in, ne, isnull, sw*  **category**: *co, eq, ge, gt, in, le, lt, ne, sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **name**: *co, eq, in, sw, ge, gt, ne, isnull*  **type**: *eq, in, ge, gt, ne, isnull, sw*  **owner.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **features**: *ca, co*  **created**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **modified**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **managementWorkgroup.id**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **description**: *eq, sw*  **authoritative**: *eq, ne, isnull*  **healthy**: *isnull*  **status**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **connectionType**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **connectorName**: *eq, ge, gt, in, ne, isnull, sw*  **category**: *co, eq, ge, gt, in, le, lt, ne, sw* (optional) sorters := name # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **type, created, modified, name, owner.name, healthy, status, id, description, owner.id, accountCorrelationConfig.id, accountCorrelationConfig.name, managerCorrelationRule.type, managerCorrelationRule.id, managerCorrelationRule.name, authoritative, managementWorkgroup.id, connectorName, connectionType** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **type, created, modified, name, owner.name, healthy, status, id, description, owner.id, accountCorrelationConfig.id, accountCorrelationConfig.name, managerCorrelationRule.type, managerCorrelationRule.id, managerCorrelationRule.name, authoritative, managementWorkgroup.id, connectorName, connectionType** (optional) forSubadmin := name # string | Filter the returned list of sources for the identity specified by the parameter, which is the id of an identity with the role SOURCE_SUBADMIN.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := `name eq "Employees"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **name**: *co, eq, in, sw, ge, gt, ne, isnull*  **type**: *eq, in, ge, gt, ne, isnull, sw*  **owner.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **features**: *ca, co*  **created**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **modified**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **managementWorkgroup.id**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **description**: *eq, sw*  **authoritative**: *eq, ne, isnull*  **healthy**: *isnull*  **status**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **connectionType**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **connectorName**: *eq, ge, gt, in, ne, isnull, sw*  **category**: *co, eq, ge, gt, in, le, lt, ne, sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **name**: *co, eq, in, sw, ge, gt, ne, isnull*  **type**: *eq, in, ge, gt, ne, isnull, sw*  **owner.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **features**: *ca, co*  **created**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **modified**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **managementWorkgroup.id**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **description**: *eq, sw*  **authoritative**: *eq, ne, isnull*  **healthy**: *isnull*  **status**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **connectionType**: *eq, ge, gt, in, le, lt, ne, isnull, sw*  **connectorName**: *eq, ge, gt, in, ne, isnull, sw*  **category**: *co, eq, ge, gt, in, le, lt, ne, sw* (optional) sorters := `name` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **type, created, modified, name, owner.name, healthy, status, id, description, owner.id, accountCorrelationConfig.id, accountCorrelationConfig.name, managerCorrelationRule.type, managerCorrelationRule.id, managerCorrelationRule.name, authoritative, managementWorkgroup.id, connectorName, connectionType** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **type, created, modified, name, owner.name, healthy, status, id, description, owner.id, accountCorrelationConfig.id, accountCorrelationConfig.name, managerCorrelationRule.type, managerCorrelationRule.id, managerCorrelationRule.name, authoritative, managementWorkgroup.id, connectorName, connectionType** (optional) forSubadmin := `name` // string | Filter the returned list of sources for the identity specified by the parameter, which is the id of an identity with the role SOURCE_SUBADMIN.
 By convention, the value **me** indicates the identity id of the current user.
 Subadmins may only view Sources which they are able to administer; all other Sources will be filtered out when this parameter is set.
 If the current user is a SOURCE_SUBADMIN but fails to pass a valid value for this parameter, a 403 Forbidden is returned. (optional) # string | Filter the returned list of sources for the identity specified by the parameter, which is the id of an identity with the role SOURCE_SUBADMIN.
 By convention, the value **me** indicates the identity id of the current user.
 Subadmins may only view Sources which they are able to administer; all other Sources will be filtered out when this parameter is set.
-If the current user is a SOURCE_SUBADMIN but fails to pass a valid value for this parameter, a 403 Forbidden is returned. (optional) includeIDNSource := true # bool | Include the IdentityNow source in the response. (optional) (default to false) # bool | Include the IdentityNow source in the response. (optional) (default to false)
+If the current user is a SOURCE_SUBADMIN but fails to pass a valid value for this parameter, a 403 Forbidden is returned. (optional) includeIDNSource := true // bool | Include the IdentityNow source in the response. (optional) (default to false) # bool | Include the IdentityNow source in the response. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..SourcesAPI.ListSources(context.Background()).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).ForSubadmin(forSubadmin).IncludeIDNSource(includeIDNSource).Execute()
+  resp, r, err := apiClient.V2025.SourcesAPI.ListSources(context.Background()).Execute()
+	//resp, r, err := apiClient.V2025.SourcesAPI.ListSources(context.Background()).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).ForSubadmin(forSubadmin).IncludeIDNSource(includeIDNSource).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SourcesAPI.ListSources``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)